Privacy, PODS and you

 • Submit one of our support forms

-• Purchase a subscription to become a Friend of PODS
+• Become a Friend of PODS or other donor

-When you perform any of these actions, you are giving us consent to process the information you have provided so that we can perform that tasks related to your actions.
+When you perform any of these actions, you are giving us consent to process the information you have provided so that we can perform the tasks related to your actions.

 At any time, you can withdraw your consent by contacting us via email, phone and address.
 This does mean that we then cannot provide you with any services beyond that point unless you give us your consent again.

 We keep the personal information we collect to the minimum needed to provide you with the best service we can.
-This personal data includes:
+This personal data may include:

 • Email address